Maui with Kids: The Ultimate Family Guide to the Valley Isle

 Your Maui Family Adventure Starts Here

 Maui is one of those rare destinations that genuinely has something for every member of the family.
 Your toddler will be mesmerized by the shallow pools at Baby Beach.
 Your grade-schooler will never forget snorkeling with sea turtles at Black Rock.
-Your teenager might actually put down their phone long enough to appreciate a Hana waterfall.
+Your teenager might actually put down the phone long enough to appreciate a Hana waterfall.
 And you, exhausted parent, will find moments of real peace watching the sun melt into the Pacific from a west-side beach.

 Save this guide for later